 Current read

-Early human evidence from 3 study records, 5 active source records, 4 rapid briefs, and 0 timeline events.
-Evidence maturity is 63/100, human translation signal is 71/100, and frontier activity is moderate (45/100).
+Proof of concept from 2 study records, 2 active source records, 0 rapid briefs, and 0 timeline events.
+Evidence maturity is 15/100, human translation signal is 62/100, and frontier activity is low (5/100).
 Frontier activity means research movement, not settled human proof.
-Editorial launch override: Proof of concept because Senescence is a foundational aging-biology lane, but current VV graph support is still mostly mechanism and adjacent inflammation evidence.
+Editorial placement shown publicly: Proof of concept.
+Graph-derived stage: Proof of concept.
+Override note: Senescence is a foundational aging-biology lane, but current VV graph support is still mostly mechanism and adjacent inflammation evidence.

 This lane has plausible intervention signals but is not mature human evidence.